Head Coach Nigel R Gray

 Coaching Experience:

-• 15 years of Triathlon Coaching experience
+• 25+ years of full time Triathlon Coaching experience

-• Run training camps all over the world for the last 10 years, working with hundreds of different athletes
+• Run training camps all over the world for the last 20 years, working with hundreds of different athletes

 • Coached hundreds of athletes to their first Ironman finishes